Gutters 101: keep them clean to avoid disaster

 Why do I need clean gutters?

-If either piece is clogged by debris, the flow of water may be impossible and can produce disastrous results in the form of various moisture problems.
+According to sites like pressure washing overland park, If either piece is clogged by debris, the flow of water may be impossible and can produce disastrous results in the form of various moisture problems.
 Excess water must flow somewhere, so rather

 than following the suggested path away from the house, it can overflow to various parts of the home’s foundation, causing wet crawl spaces or basements.
 Excess standing water can also disturb the fascia—the boards onto which the gutters are mounted—and can eventually cause them to rot.